 However, it’s not all bad…

-Let’s look at two hypothetical case studies that illustrate both the mindset and attitude of mindful consumption habits.
+Let’s look at two hypothetical case studies that illustrate mindful consumption habits’ mindset and attitude.

 Example 1 – Mindless consumption.

 Anita loves the affordability and style of this brand, and even though she already owns multiple coats, she convinces herself that she needs a different coloured jacket to break things up.
-She clicks on the link and is taken to a collection page on the brands’ website.
+So she clicks on the link and is taken to a collection page on the brands’ website.

 She instantly spots this gorgeous long burgundy leather jacket.
-It’s on sale, so it was obviously meant to be!
+Of course, it’s on sale, so it was obviously meant to be!

 She pays for the jacket and excitingly waits for it to arrive in the mail.